Los Angeles Sex Crimes Attorney

 When you call our Los Angeles law firm for help with your sex crime defense, we will:

 - Investigate the circumstances surrounding your arrest, any searches of your person or property, as well as your interactions with the police;

 - Determine if your rights have been violated in any way, and, as a result, if any of the state’s evidence should be thrown out;

 - Work with experts to gather evidence that supports your side of the story and/or disproves the state’s allegations;

 - Review the state’s case against you to find weaknesses that can be exploited for your benefit

 - Negotiate with state prosecutors in an effort to get the charges against you dropped, or to secure a favorable plea bargain, and

 - Try your case in front of a judge and/or jury, if necessary.

 We’ll be with you from start to finish.
-We’ll do our best to make sure that you understand what’s going on at each step in your criminal case.
-If you have questions, we’ll do our best to answer them.
 The whole time, our team will be working tirelessly to build the strongest possible defense for you.

 Now is the time to ask for help.
 Don’t put it off.
 Call our Los Angeles sex crime lawyers to schedule your free consultation today.